Andras Boros-Kazai, (1989), international relations, adjunct associate professor

 In March 2005 he led a faculty-staff study tour to Hong Kong and Guangdong in the People's Republic of China.
 In May 2006 he participated in a Beloit faculty-staff study tour to Hungary, and in the summer of 2007 he joined a faculty-staff travel group to China to help inaugurate Beloit's two new exchange programs in Kaifeng and Jinan.
 He also taught a concentrated mini-course on German politics at Beloit’s former exchange program in Hamburg, Germany in 1999.
 He has been selected to participate in several seminars for college professors over the years, including CIEE Faculty Development Seminars in Berlin (June 1990) and Hong Kong (1992), as well as the American Political Science Association (APSA) seminar on Japanese Politics (August 1990).
 His awards include the Beloit College Mouat Chair for Younger Faculty in International Studies from 1992-96, a faculty sabbatical grant to the University of Michigan in 1992-93 from the Program on Inter-institutional Collaboration in Area Studies (PICAS); a National Endowment for the Humanities Reading Grant for Private College Faculty (which included travel to Hungary) in May-June 1990; and a Pacific Cultural Foundation (PCF) Faculty Research Grant for the Fall of 2000.

-Pablo Toral, (2003), political science, associate professor and Mouat Junior Professor of International Studies
+Pablo Toral, (2003), political science, associate professor of International Relations and Environmental Studies.

-Pablo Toral, associate professor of international relations, joined the Beloit College faculty in the Fall of 2003.
-He teaches courses in international political economy, international relations theory, international governance, international relations of Latin America and Europe, peace studies, environmental politics and development.
+Pablo Toral, associate professor of international relations and environmental studies, joined the Beloit College faculty in the Fall of 2003.
+His teaching and research interests include international political economy, environmental politics, international relations theory, international governance and development, with a focus on Latin America and Europe.
 Pablo received his PhD in international relations from Florida International University in 2003.
 He also holds a BA in journalism and an MA in international studies.
-His main research interests include multinational enterprises, development, international relations theory and social theory.

 His publications include Multinational Enterprises in Latin America since the 1990s (New York: Palgrave Macmillan, 2011), Latin America's Quest for Globalization: The Role of Spanish Firms (edited with Felix E. Martin.
 London: Ashgate, 2005) and The Reconquest of the New World.
 Multinational Enterprises and Spain's Direct Investment in Latin America (London: Ashgate, 2001).